 Most tanzanite on the market today gets its blue color from heat treatment, which minimizes the stone’s natural brown hues.
 Treated tanzanite has become the norm, so although it’s undetectable, it’s usually assumed.

+Generally, tanzanite follows the same value parameters as diamonds.
 Color, of course, is tanzanite’s most prized trait, especially when it’s deeply saturated blue with violet hues.
 Paler shades are less expensive.